Monitoring and conserving Scotland's birds of prey

 The value and importance of our work can be measured by the hundreds of scientific and popular publications that have benefited from our data.
 You can view the full list here

-One particularly important publication is the best-selling book Raptors: A Field Guide for Surveys and Monitoring (second edition) published in 2009 (available from The Stationery Office, Edinburgh).
+One particularly important publication is the best-selling book Raptors: A Field Guide for Surveys and Monitoring (third edition) published in 2013 (available from The Stationery Office, Edinburgh).
 Here's the foreword, written by the world's leading authority on raptor research, Professor Ian Newton:

 It is a pleasure to write a foreword for this second edition so soon after the first edition was published and then reprinted.
 The demand for this book is a measure of its value to raptor researchers.

 Birds of prey have, from time immemorial, fired the human imagination.
 Over the ages they have been symbolised, even deified.
 But in 19th century Britain, they were ruthlessly destroyed in the interests of game management, and in the middle of the 20th century some species suffered further massive declines following the introduction of organochlorine pesticides in agriculture .
 In recent years, however, with increased legal protection, reduced use of organochlorines, and active conservation management, some raptor species have recovered from low population levels .
 Nevertheless, given the complex range of factors currently influencing raptors, including changes in land management and climate, continuing persecution and declining prey populations, there is a great need for accurate information on numbers, distributions and population changes of these spectacular birds.

 Many raptors are elusive, and for birdwatchers, catching fleeting glimpses of the birds themselves, or finding their pellets, plucked prey remains or moulted feathers, has long added to the excitement of days in the field.
 For scientists, raptors provide the challenge of understanding variation in numbers - either from region to region or from year to year - and the complexities of relationships between predators, prey and habitat.